ayoubwe/portfolio_project/README.md

 ## Controls

-- **Arrow Keys**: Use the arrow keys to move the character up, down, left, and right.
+- **wasd keyboards**: Use the WASD keys to move the character up, down, left, and right.

 ---

-Feel free to adjust the sections as per your actual project details and add any additional information that might be necessary.
+Feel free to give feedback so that we can improve the project.
 If you need further customization or additional sections, let me know!